 We thank the Australian Government, the people of Australia, Yangon Eye Hospital, our team of Visionaries and our nine refractionists for embracing this project and helping to make it such a success.

-Between July 2017 and June 2018, six Sight For All Visionaries are providing education to 25 secondary eye centres (SECs) across Myanmar and are also providing specialised diagnostic equipment needed for the diagnosis and treatment of glaucoma and diabetic retinopathy.
+Between July 2017 and June 2019, Sight For All is equipping 39 secondary eye centres (SECs) across Myanmar and providing specialised diagnostic equipment needed for the diagnosis and treatment of glaucoma and diabetic retinopathy.

 In 2007, the Australian Government funded the $1 million dollar Vision Myanmar Program (the Adelaide-based program that was the precursor to Sight For All), enabling the training of doctors and health care workers and the equipping of over 32 secondary eye centres.
 The program provided the SECs with basic equipment for the diagnosis and treatment of eye diseases, in particular cataract, the leading cause of blindness in the world.

 The SEC visits in this current project, enable the collection of data about the provision of services at each eye centre and in each region of the country.
-The SECs are being upgraded with additional devices for the diagnosis and treatment of complex eye diseases such as glaucoma and diabetic retinopathy, including indirect ophthalmoscopes and lenses, gonioscopes, and iCare tonometers that have been donated by ICare Finland.
-Whilst at each SEC, the Visionaries are also providing training in the use of the equipment and workshops to eye health workers focused on diabetic retinopathy and glaucoma.
+The SECs are being upgraded with additional devices for the diagnosis and treatment of complex eye diseases such as glaucoma and diabetic retinopathy, including indirect ophthalmoscopes and lenses, gonioscopes, and iCare tonometers provided with the support of ICare Finland.
+Whilst at each SEC, we are providing training in the use of the equipment and presenting workshops to eye health workers focused on diabetic retinopathy and glaucoma.
 The sessions have been well attended, with some centres having 80 or more health workers along to learn more about these eye conditions.
-So far, 14 of the 25 SECs have been visited across three Visionary trips, with the remaining 11 SECs to be visited in the first half of 2018.

-We thank the Australian Government, the people of Australia, Myanmar Ministry of Health & Sports, our three Visionaries who have travelled so far and the 14 SECs already visited for their involvement with this project.
+We thank the Australian Government, the people of Australia, Myanmar Ministry of Health & Sports, our Visionaries who have supported this project and the 39 SECs for their involvement.